 Affiliate Disclosure: This post may contain affiliate links, including Amazon links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 I only share products I personally use, love, or would genuinely recommend.

-Diapering is one of those things you don’t think much about before baby…
+Diapering is one of those things you don’t think much about before your baby arrives…

-…and then suddenly you’re doing it all day long.
+and then suddenly you’re doing it all day long.

 If you’re in the early newborn stage, I put everything together here: Newborn Survival Guide for First Time Moms (What Actually Helps)